 The data shows for these countries the most prominent Consumer Style within an area.

-- why do they drive a SAAB even though they could afford a Porsche?
+- Why do people drive a SAAB even though they could afford a Porsche?

-The data Global Consumer Styles is created by our experts on the basis of various segmenting criterions such as sociodemographics, value orientations, mindset, attitudes and motivations, consumer behavior and consumption volume identified and validated in detail in extensive research on international level.
+The data Global Consumer Styles is created by our experts on the basis of various segmenting criterions identified and validated in detail in extensive research on international level.
+The criterions include sociodemographics, value orientations, mindset, attitudes and motivations, consumer behavior and consumption volume.

 Type A - High Earning Urban Professionals